meganz/mpenc_doc/source/background.rst

     can still just compromise a second member to get the missing pieces.

 .. [#fwds] The inability for an attacker to decrypt past messages is commonly
-    known as (various types of, depending on the attack) "forward secrecy".
+    known as *forward secrecy*.
+Currently are several slightly different formal models for this, but the general idea is the same.

-.. [#kcis] This attack is commonly known as "key compromise impersonation".
+.. [#kcis] This attack is commonly known as *key compromise impersonation*.
+    As with forward secrecy, there are slightly different models for this.

 .. [#rene] For example, the protocol may offer the ability for members to check
-    out-of-band, after establishment, that shared session secrets match up as expected, and if so be convinced that the session has full security (i.e. distinguish it from the first point), independently of whether identity secrets were compromised before.
+    out-of-band, after establishment, that shared session secrets match up as expected, and if so then be convinced that the session has full security (i.e. session establishment was not tampered with) *even if members know* that identity secrets were already compromised before establishment.